The Build in Progress

 Week 6-9 - A Breath of Fresh Air

 Over the last few weeks, the build has been coming along.
 The windows have been fitted, a brand new door which will lead into our new reception area and the air conditioning unit has been fitted!
-A lot of work has been made and it's incredible to see our plans come to life.
+A lot of progress has been made and it's incredible to see our plans come to life.
 There is still plenty of work to do inside which includes our new state of the art pens for our rescues.

 Week 5 - Goodbye Wall & Hi Kittens